Equivariant non-archimedean Arakelov theory of toric varieties: Introduction

-The \emph{$k$'th equivariant arithmetic Chow group} $\widehat{\CH}_{\T_K}^k(X)$ is then the group generated by pairs of the form $(Z, g_Z)$, where $Z$ is an invariant algebraic cycle of codimension $k$ on $X$ and $g_Z$ is a Green current for $Z$, modulo ``invariant'' rational equivalence (see Section \ref{sec:arith-chow1} for details).
+We defined the \emph{$k$'th equivariant arithmetic Chow group} $\widehat{\CH}_{\T_K}^k(X)$ as the group generated by pairs of the form $(Z, g_Z)$, where $Z$ is an equivariant cycle of degree $n-k$ on $X$ and $g_Z$ is a Green current for $Z$, modulo ``invariant'' rational equivalence (see Section \ref{sec:arith-chow1} for details).

 We have the following combinatorial description of $\widehat{\CH}_{\T_K}^k(X)$ (see~Theorem~\ref{th:direct} in the text). \begin{theorem} There are canonical isomorphisms

 where

 \end{theorem} Hence, $\widehat{\CH}_{\T_K}^*(X)$ inherits a graded algebra structure given by multiplication of piecewise polynomial functions (see Corollary~\ref{cor:direct}).